 Brussels Sprouts In Pasta

-The nutty flavor of brussels sprouts can be used to excellent effect in a pasta dish, like this one that uses eggs and freshly grated cheese to make a quick sauce.
+The nutty flavor of brussels sprouts can be used to excellent effect in a pasta dish that uses eggs and freshly grated cheese to make a quick sauce.